dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/code-set-management/_index.md

 sets can be saved by topic to provide a quick code assignment.
 Code sets can be created at a management level to push out to coders and/or users can create their own.

-> [!info]
-> Code sets do need to be maintained since you are creating codes sets codes if they deleted or
-> modified with the code changes each year they may become obsolete however, if a coder adds an
-> invalid code from a code set you produce an error that you have an invalid code.
+> [!caution] Coding Standard Changes / Expirations Code sets need to be regularly reviewed and updated by administrators to account for changes and expirations in the ICD/CPT coding standards.

 ## How to Create a Code Set